Strongpreneur#Business Growth Strategies

 Step 4 What net profit must the business earn?

-Step 5 What will it cost ruin my business?
+Step 5 What will it cost to run my business?

-Having determined what the business should return to you as a desire Net Profit you now need to budget overheads, (operating expenses), the business must cover before any Net Profit will be generated on a monthly basis.
+Having determined what the business should return to you as a desire Net Profit you now need to budget overheads, (operating expenses), the business must cover before any Net Profit will be generated every month.

 Knowing the size of your operation, using standard rates, getting quotes, talking to other business owners, or your accountant, a carefully estimated overhead budget can be prepared for the next 12 months, at least.
 This is the beginning of your profit and loss budget.

 Step 6 What sales must the business generate to cover this overhead plus my desired return (in the form of Net Profit)?

 Break-even Sales (Total Overhead + Net Profit) x Industry Gross Profit Margin